johnt84/ChatGPTQuestionApp/README.md

 # Chat GPT Question Blazor Server App

-Simple Blazor Server app which uses image recognition to identify and extract text printed in an image file uploaded by the user.
-The app utilises the recognise printed text in image function in the Azure Computer Vision Cognitive service to identify and extract printed text from an uploaded image file
+Simple Blazor Server app which which utilises the Chat GPT API to perform text completion based on a question from the user.
+The app utilises the Chat GPT Open API v1 to perform text completion based on the question asked.

 * GUI frontend project developed using Blazor Server/.Net 6
 * Chat GPT Question engine class library using .Net 6